Credit Suisse AG Trims Position in H&R Block, Inc. (NYSE:HRB)

 Other institutional investors have also recently bought and sold shares of the company.
 Corsicana & Co. purchased a new stake in H&R Block during the second quarter valued at $25,000.
 Patriot Financial Group Insurance Agency LLC increased its position in H&R Block by 60.2% during the second quarter.
 Patriot Financial Group Insurance Agency LLC now owns 1,330 shares of the company’s stock valued at $31,000 after acquiring an additional 500 shares during the last quarter.
 Bogart Wealth LLC increased its position in H&R Block by 161.3% during the second quarter.
 Bogart Wealth LLC now owns 1,620 shares of the company’s stock valued at $38,000 after acquiring an additional 1,000 shares during the last quarter.
 Harvest Fund Management Co.
 Ltd increased its position in H&R Block by 256.7% during the second quarter.
 Harvest Fund Management Co.
 Ltd now owns 2,675 shares of the company’s stock valued at $62,000 after acquiring an additional 1,925 shares during the last quarter.
 Finally, First Mercantile Trust Co. purchased a new stake in H&R Block during the second quarter valued at $120,000.
 Institutional investors own 82.60% of the company’s stock.

-In related news, insider Thomas A. Gerke sold 15,000 shares of the stock in a transaction that occurred on Monday, August 30th.
-The stock was sold at an average price of $25.75, for a total transaction of $386,250.00.
+In related news, insider Thomas A. Gerke sold 23,662 shares of the stock in a transaction that occurred on Wednesday, August 25th.
+The stock was sold at an average price of $25.55, for a total transaction of $604,564.10.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Thomas A. Gerke sold 32,881 shares of the company’s stock in a transaction that occurred on Tuesday, August 17th.
+Also, insider Thomas A. Gerke sold 32,881 shares of the stock in a transaction that occurred on Tuesday, August 17th.
 The shares were sold at an average price of $25.70, for a total value of $845,041.70.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 92,103 shares of company stock valued at $2,362,465.
-0.98% of the stock is owned by corporate insiders.
+In the last ninety days, insiders sold 92,103 shares of company stock valued at $2,362,465.
+Corporate insiders own 0.98% of the company’s stock.

 H&R Block (NYSE:HRB) last released its quarterly earnings data on Monday, November 1st.
 The company reported ($0.78) earnings per share for the quarter, topping analysts’ consensus estimates of ($1.05) by $0.27.
 The firm had revenue of $192.62 million during the quarter, compared to analyst estimates of $167.80 million.
 H&R Block had a negative return on equity of 770.31% and a net margin of 20.86%.
 During the same quarter in the prior year, the company posted $0.55 earnings per share.
-Research analysts expect that H&R Block, Inc. will post 2.83 EPS for the current fiscal year.
+Equities analysts forecast that H&R Block, Inc. will post 2.83 earnings per share for the current fiscal year.

 The firm also recently disclosed a quarterly dividend, which will be paid on Monday, January 3rd.
 Stockholders of record on Monday, December 6th will be paid a $0.27 dividend.
 This represents a $1.08 dividend on an annualized basis and a dividend yield of 4.39%.
 The ex-dividend date is Friday, December 3rd.
 H&R Block’s dividend payout ratio (DPR) is 25.00%.